threnjen/boardgamegeek/README.md

 ![Content Filter](images/content_resized.png)

-> In doing so we overcome several of our collaborative filtering problems - first, we increase user ratings and **improve the sparse ratings matrix**.
-Second, the **BGG-specific problem** of different item editions is resolved.
-When we produce synthetic ratings, different item editions are the most similar items, and will inevitably have ratings produced for them.
-Finally, our **Catalog Coverage** significantly improves.
-Since synthetic ratings are produced from the content-based filter which does not care about game popularity, we bring additional catalog titles into our system, which are then passed to other users.

 > Below is an image of what it looks like in a user's profile when we synthesize ratings.
 Here we have taken a user who started with only 5 ratings, and we synthesized using like-content until we reached 250 ratings.
 The ratings are synthesized exponentially, and gradually the values will move toward the user's mean, which is the horizontal line.
 We get all of our ratings well before this happens.
 We end up with many quality ratings in the user's profile.
 This takes 1-2 seconds to produce, so doing this with a new user in the system is reasonably quick.

 ![User 250](images/synthetic_from_05.png)

+> With our **Synthetic Ratings Collaborative Filter** we overcome several of our collaborative filtering problems - first, we increase user ratings and **improve the sparse ratings matrix**.
+Second, the **BGG-specific problem** of different item editions is resolved.
+When we produce synthetic ratings, different item editions are the most similar items, and will inevitably have ratings produced for them.
+Finally, our **Catalog Coverage** significantly improves.
+Since synthetic ratings are produced from the content-based filter which does not care about game popularity, we bring additional catalog titles into our system, which are then passed to other users.

 ### How do we evaluate the quality of the recommender?